Bachelor's Degree in Life Sciences

 - Knowledge of various Spanish and Latin American companies

-- Improving oral skills
+- Improving Oral Skills

-Contents THE TEACHER GIVES:
+Content THE TEACHER PROVIDES:

 - Creation of Prezi

-All courses at the Faculty of Pharmacy
+All course units in the School of Pharmacy

 – 3.5 ECTS – Objectives: